Welcome to Milan! Now, where should we grab an aperitivo? If you are in Milan even for just one day, you can’t miss the aperitivo experience.

 LACERBA

-Located in the Guastalla part of the city, this spot is known for hitting all the marks when it comes to great aperitivo: good drinks, good food, good service, and an all around cozy vibe.
-They’re also known for having a decent selection of vegetarian options at the apertivio hour, too.
+You will find Lacerba in the Guastalla part of the city.
+This spot hits all the marks for a great aperitivo: good drinks, good food, good service, and a cozy vibe.
+They also offer a decent selection of vegetarian options during aperitivo hour.